 - Test over a large area

-- Measure with relative positional accuracy between subject and target vehicle to ± 2cm
+- Measure with relative positional accuracy between subject and target vehicle of under 5 cm

-- Maintain RTK lock between VBOX units to up to 400m vehicle separation
+- Maintain RTK lock between VBOX units with up to 600 m of vehicle separation in good conditions

 AEB / Collision warning signals